How big should a rabbit hutch be?

 The hutch should be lined with newspaper or clean wood shavings with soft hay or straw on top.
 The sleeping area should contain clean, dry hay or straw as bedding.

 How often do I need to clean my rabbit hutch?

 For the ideal rabbit environment, the hutch should be cleaned at least once a day, by removing any shavings or bedding that are wet and dirty, removing any uneaten fresh food and cleaning the food and water containers before refilling them.
 You also need to clean the hutch more thoroughly to keep it clean and hygienic – once a week is usually adequate.

-To ensure rabbit safety, make sure the hutch and run are escape-proof and safe from predators such as dogs, cats, foxes, rats, and birds of prey.
-Indoors, rabbits will chew through electric cables, so don’t let rabbits have access to these.
+To ensure rabbit safety, make sure the hutch and run are escape-proof and safe from predators such as dogs, cats, foxes, rats and birds of prey.
+Indoors, rabbits will chew through electric cables so don’t let them have access to these.
 The following is a list of plants that are poisonous to rabbits.
 There are many others not on this list, so don’t let your rabbits go near plants or flowerbeds if you are not sure whether they might contain poisonous plants, or if they might have been sprayed with herbicides or pesticides.

 Plants that are poisonous to rabbits and should be kept out of the rabbit environment include:

 - Rhubarb leaves

 Feeding your Rabbit